 ~ a short story

 Exen produced the schematics of the building.
-He already had them memorized, he was just killing time.
+He already had them memorized and now he was just killing time.
 This one would be all about timing.
 Needed to get in and out within a narrow window.
 As always, his employer would accept nothing less than perfect success.

 Exen blows another bubble.
 Then he goes back to chewing, mouth and mind in unison.

 He tightens his goggles and facemask, fastened the suit.
 It would give his body the aerodynamic quality it needed to make the distance.
 Kneeling down to steady himself, he takes a deep breath.
-Gazing about the city, Exen absorbed the stimuli of its complex neon innards below.
+Gazing about the city, Exen absorbed the stimuli of its complex, neon innards below.
 Never, ever at rest.
 Just like him.
 From this vantage point he could see his condo.
 The night wind breathed into his suit and cooled his body.
-At this altitude it was a little too chilly.
+At this altitude it was a little too chilly to be OK.
+No worries.
 No moon, just as planned.
 The less visibility, the better.

-Approaching terminal velocity, he banks his body to the right.
+Approaching terminal velocity, Exen banks his body to the right.
 He puts himself in line with the eastern side of the building.
-He points his arm and lays down an x-shaped slash into the stone.
-It’s imperative he enter here, the only part of the building with no windows, no monitor eyes.
-No one would have time to prepare.
+He points his wrist and lays down an x-shaped slash into the stone and concrete.
+Imperative he enter here, the only part of the building with no windows, no monitor eyes.
+No one within would have time to prepare.

 He crashes into the weakened wall feet first, holding his arms in an X-formation across his torso while he produces a shield grid around his body by tightening his forearms.
-It protects him from the rock and rubble which collides into it at high speeds.
+Protected from the high speed rock and rubble collisions, Exen rolls to stay his momentum.
 He lands on the cool steel surface of the safe room.
-He is in.
+I’m in.

 Exen stands up slowly and surveys the area.
 A small room, just as in the schematic.
-There is a variety of objects, artifacts, trinkets on the shelves surrounding him.
+There is a variety of objects on the shelves surrounding him.
 But he only looks at the one.
 In the center of the room, stands the orb.
 It is encased in a specially built carbon-glass cage.
 Impenetrable from most known weaponry, it’s designed to be indestructible.
-It can even withstand the force of a thermonuclear explosion.
+The glass cube around it is said to even be capable of withstanding the force of a thermonuclear explosion.

-*Gat gat gat gat* – he was moving before he had time to think.
+*Gat gat gat gat* – Exen moved before he had time to think.
 The sound of the Apache’s machine gun explode into his mind while he pockets the orb and takes cover behind a steel wall.
 Safe for now, but losing time.
 While the hellfire of ammunition rains down upon him, Exen thinks of a new exit strategy.
 He hears additional choppers outside in the sky, his original plan now held for him maximal and unnecessary risk.
 He could blast through the door into this room, which was already being opened.
 He weighed that option.
 But on the other side of that threshold would be dozens of armed guards.
+They awaited him now.
 He could wade through that death, but again unnecessary risks would be tread.
 Instead, Exen decides to get creative.
-Having memorized the buildings every nook and cranny, he knows the arbortoreum, of all places, to be directly below the safe room.
+Having memorized the buildings every nook and cranny, he knows the arboretum, of all places, to be directly below the safe room.

-After several moments of the laser cutting through feet of indestructible metals, he drops into the open and fresh air of the greenery below.
+After several moments of the laser cutting through several inches of “indestructible” metal, he drops into the open and fresh air of the greenery below.
 Even here they are waiting for him.
 The hail of bullets accost him from every angle.
-Luckily, or rather as he prepared, the stillsuit is entirely bulletproof and so he does not die just yet.
-Falling and twisting, he points his weapon into the direction of the line of soldiers and unleashes.
+Luckily, or rather as he prepared, the stillsuit is entirely bulletproof; he does not die just yet.
+Falling and twisting, Exen points his weapon into the direction of the line of soldiers and unleashes.
 Hoping his wild aim to be true, he continues falling and firing in defense.
 The last thing he sees before he hits the ground is a butterfly floating along, likely towards some hopefully still immaculate flower.

 Having fallen for a full 15 seconds, give or take, the impact would be devastating.
 At the last moment before landing, he rights himself by extending his arms and catching his momentum in the suit layers between his arms and legs.
-He lands not quite as a feather, but as a man with bones still intact.
+He lands not quite as a feather, but as a man with bones rattling, still intact, instead of shattering.
 Rolling over, Exen stands and gets his feet underneath him.
 He checks the time; he still has some left.
 Bending his knees, he begins to run towards the line of gunmen.

 They take their shots as Exen dodges into the air, firing all the time.
 The beam slashes through gun and man alike.
 The commander runs at him with combat knife in hand.
 He tries to end it quickly, moving the blade quick to his heart.
 Exen responds by lasering his head off.